Is it Smart to use your Retirement Funds or Home Equity to Pay for College?

 What about those retirement funds?

 Common retirement saving vehicles include 401k or 403b plans, traditional IRAs, and Roth IRAs.
 How these withdrawals or distributions are handled in terms of penalties and taxes can vary slightly.
-Of course, using retirement money to pay for college reduces the amount you have saved so should only be used as a last resort.
+Of course, using retirement money to pay for college reduces the amount you have saved, so should only be used as an absolute last resort.
+Remember: your future college student can always take out student loans.
+There are no loans available for retirement.

 Traditional and Roth IRA